 Air pollutants like VOCs can have mild, moderate and severe effects on human health.
 It depends on the length of exposure, precisely what chemicals or products are used and if one has pre-existing health conditions.

 In fact, common household products and the subsequent VOC exposure may be responsible for 340,000 to 900,000 premature deaths each year, according to a recent study.
-Daily cleaning products, paints and adhesives, pesticides are all household products that emit VOCs into the air.

 Common symptoms as a result of exposure to air pollutants include: